puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 ---
 layout: default
-title: "PE 3.8 » Installing » Upgrading"
+title: "PE 3.7 » Installing » Upgrading"
 subtitle: "Upgrading Puppet Enterprise"
 canonical: "/pe/latest/install_upgrading.html"
 ---

-> **IMPORTANT!
-READ BEFORE UPGRADING**: If you are upgrading from PE 3.3.2 and you use the PE console for node classification, follow the steps in the [node classification migration process doc](./install_upgrade_migration_tool.html) to perform your upgrade to PE 3.8.

 ## Upgrading Overview

-> **Upgrading to PE 3.8?
-Make sure you're on the correct version.** Upgrades to PE 3.8 are only supported from PE 3.3.2 or from any version in the 3.7 series.

-Before upgrading, please review:

-- [Important Information about Upgrades to PE 3.8 and Directory Environments](./install_upgrading_dir_env_notes.html), as some user action is required.
-- [Upgrading Puppet Enterprise: Notes and Warnings](install_upgrading_notes.html), which includes important information about the new Puppet Server, [upgrading to the new node classifier and classifying PE groups](./install_upgrading_dir_env_notes.html#classifying-pe-groups), and [modified auth.conf files](./install_upgrading_notes.html#upgrading-to-38-with-a-modified-authconf-file).
+> **Important**: Before upgrading, please review [Important Information about Upgrades to PE 3.7 and Directory Environments](./install_upgrading_dir_env_notes.html), as some user action is required.
+Please also review [Upgrading Puppet Enterprise: Notes and Warnings](install_upgrading_notes.html), which includes important information about upgrading to the new node classifier and the new Puppet Server running on the Puppet master.
+>
+> Currently upgrades to PE 3.7.0 are only supported from 3.3.2.
+>
+> We generally recommend updating your PE deployments in full before upgrading to a new version.
+We also recommend [cleaning old reports](./maintain_console-db.html#cleaning-old-reports) and [pruning your database](./maintain_console-db.html#pruning-the-console-database-with-a-cron-job), to reduce the time it takes to upgrade.

 The Puppet Installer script is used to perform both installations and upgrades.
 The script will check for a prior version and run as upgrader or installer as needed.
 You start by [downloading][downloading] and unpacking a tarball with the appropriate version of the PE packages for your system.
 Then, when you run the `puppet-enterprise-installer` script, the script will check for a prior installation of PE and, if it detects one, will ask if you want to proceed with the upgrade.
-The installer will then upgrade all the PE components (master, agent, etc.) it finds on the node to version 3.8.
+The installer will then upgrade all the PE components (master, agent, etc.) it finds on the node to version 3.7.

+>**Note**: When you upgrade PE, older versions are left in your `/opt/puppet/packages/public` folder.
+They won't cause any problems, but if you want to save space, you can remove the old PE files that are no longer needed from this folder.

 ## Download PE